andrewdotn/crk-db/docs/CW.md

 Documentation of the structure of the _Cree: Words_ (CW) Toolbox database.

-This database lives in the ALTLab repo at `/crk/dicts/Wolvengrey.toolbox`.
+This database lives in the ALTLab repo at `crk/dicts/Wolvengrey.toolbox`.
 Do **not** commit this data to git in any of our public repositories.

+There is also an older, plain text version of this database available in `crk/dicts/Wolvengrey_original.txt`.
+This database was originally produced using Word Perfect, before Arok imported the database into Toolbox.

 ## Contents
 <!-- TOC -->